Kenshiro-28/MAGI/README.md

 You can set your Core Protocol in the file **core_protocol.txt**.

-The default protocol is the structured evolution of the original Chain of Draft method.
-Instead of long explanatory paragraphs, it forces extremely concise micro-drafts (max 6 words per line) while still guiding the model through a complete high-leverage cognitive loop:

-- Problem classification + key assumptions
-- 3 micro-hypotheses + premortem
-- 2 orthogonal micro-solves + mismatch check
-- Epistemic/confidence check
-- Final synthesis + strongest objection + rebuttal

-Result: sharper answers, ~80–90 % lower hidden token usage, lower latency, and no robotic feel.
+The default protocol focuses on factual accuracy and reliable reasoning.
+It helps reduce hallucinations and improves consistency by encouraging the model to separate facts from fiction and reflect before responding.

-To revert to the default model reasoning without applying any custom protocol, simply remove all contents from the file **core_protocol.txt** or delete the file.
+To disable the Core Protocol entirely, simply remove all contents from the file **core_protocol.txt** or delete the file.

 ## Toolchain